JoRouquette/vps-publish/README.md

 - Branch from `main`, keep changes scoped, and add tests where it makes sense (`npm test`).
 - Format/lint before pushing: `npm run lint` (or the Nx equivalents per target).
 - For release changes, align the tag with `manifest.json` and `versions.json`.

+## License

+This project is licensed under the terms of the repository’s root `LICENSE`.